Equal Access: Universal Design of Tutoring and Learning Centers

 - Do you provide adequate work space for both left- and right-handed users?

 - Are staff members aware of accessibility options (e.g., enlarged text feature) included in computer operating systems and of assistive technology available in the facility?

 - Are procedures in place for a timely response to requests for assistive technology?

 For more information about assistive technology, consult the Adaptive Technology videos and publications on our website.

 Ensure that everyone can participate in events sponsored by your learning center.

 - Are events such as group meetings and presentations located in wheelchair-accessible facilities?
-Is the accessible entrance is clearly marked?
+Is the accessible entrance clearly marked?

 - Is information about how to request disability-related accommodations included in publications promoting activities?

 - Is accessible transportation available if transportation is arranged for other participants?